dilnamohanan1994/adminportal/README.md

 # Admin Portal - Laravel Application

-This is a Laravel-based Admin Portal for managing customers, invoices, and other dynamic modules with customizable fields.
+This is a Laravel-based Admin Portal for managing customers and invoices dynamic modules with customizable fields.

 ## Requirements